john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 C:\Users\USER_NAME\tools\Python3.9.7\lib\site-packages
 ```

-Now, your path may look a little different, but you will see a lot of similarities.
+Now, your path will look a little different, but you will see a lot of similarities.
 By default, in the path you will see:

 * The directory you are currently in.
 * The directory your Python is installed in.